determin1st/sm-utils/mustache.md

 {{#number}}
   the number is {{.}}
 {{|}}
-  the number is zero or 0 or null
+  the number is zero or 0 or not found
 {{/}}

 {{^number}}
-  the number is zero or 0 or null
+  the number is zero or 0 or not found
 {{|}}
   the number is non-zero, {{number}}
 {{/}}